Africa from A to Z: Fast facts on the 55 states | Brand South Africa

 HERITAGE

-- Heritage site: Ruin of M’banza Kongo, capital of the 15th-century Kingdom of Kongo
+► World Heritage site: M’banza Kongo, capital of the Kingdom of Kongo, which flourished as one of the largest states in southern Africa from the 14th to the 19th century.

 BENIN